STRATEGY 5.0 Sustainable Materials and Reduced Waste Streams

 5.1 IMPLEMENT UNIT-LEVEL WASTE REDUCTION

-UIC’s current recycling rate is around 45%.
+UIC’s current recycling rate is at 47%.
 The goal of the UIC Recycling Program is to minimize waste through landfill reduction and encouraging the conservation of resources.
 There are two basic methods of recycling on campus: individual recycling (the efforts of individuals), and organizational recycling (the efforts of UIC and specialized staff), in which systems established divert waste into recycling and compost.
 In the coming decade, the goal is to increase the recycling or diversion rate to 50%, and to become a Zero Waste Campus by diverting 90% of landfill-bound material by 2050.
-The graphic shows a material breakdown (% by volume) found in College of Dentistry waste audit.

 5.1.1 Department and Unit Zero Waste Plan